YOU GUYS, guess what low carb bread I’ve made 3 times in the past week??

 Important Ingredient Notes

-Almond Flour – Almond flour is the low carb flour used in this recipe, as it’s most similar to wheat flour in taste, texture, and mouthfeel.
+Almond Flour – Almond flour is the keto flour used in this recipe, as it’s most similar to wheat flour in taste, texture, and mouthfeel.
 Be sure to use fine-grained almond flour for the best texture results — I prefer Bob’s Red Mill or Trader Joe’s brand.

 Whey Protein Isolate – Makes this bread extra fluffy, as almond flour is significantly denser than traditional flour.
 I learned this trick from my soul bread recipe.
 My favorite brand is ISO Pure.